Anymore (Melanie C song)

 "Anymore" is a song by British singer Melanie C, recorded for her seventh studio album Version of Me (2016).
 A departure from the pop rock sound on her previous albums, the uptempo electropop song was selected as the album's lead single and premiered on radio presenter Chris Evans' BBC Radio 2 breakfast show on September 6, 2016.
-It has since reached number one on the UK Physical Singles Chart Top 100 chart.
+It reached number one on the UK Physical Singles Sales Chart.

+Background

+"Anymore" was written by Melanie C and Adam Argyle and deals with a failed relationship.
+In a 2017 interview with Focus, the singer elaborated on the song: "I wouldn't say I had someone specific in mind.
+It's more about the general idea of a relationship ending while still being very attached to your ex.
+You go out with friends and try to distract yourself, but you just can't stop thinking about that person."
+Musically, Melanie C cited The Weeknd as "a big influence" on the track, commenting: "I wanted to write a song that you just have to dance to."
+Production on "Anymore" was overseen by Moses "Mo" Samuels and Olaniyi Michael "Mikey" Akinkunmi from South London production duo SOS Music.